Tobias-Brock/periodontal-modeling/docs/index.md

-# pamod documentation!
+# pa-modeling documentation

 ## Description

-Package for short term periodontal modeling
+pa-modeling is a fully-automated benchmarking package for short term periodontal modeling.

 ## Commands